valkey-io/valkey-doc/topics/modules-api-ref.md

 * `ValkeyModuleEvent_ReplAsyncLoad`

-    Called when repl-diskless-load config is set to swapdb and a replication with a primary of the same data set history (matching replication ID) occurs.
+    Called when repl-diskless-load config is set to swapdb and a replication with a primary of same data set history (matching replication ID) occurs.
     In which case the server serves current data set while loading new database in memory from socket.
     Modules must have declared they support this mechanism in order to activate it, through